Álvaro Hurtarte

 Álvaro Rodolfo Hurtarte Aguilar (born 24 December 1981) is a Guatemalan football midfielder who plays for local club Deportivo Xinabajul in the Guatemala's top division.

 Club career

-Hurtarte started his professional career at hometown club Antigua GFC and has played for Marquense and Petapa as well before joining Xinabajul in 2009.
+Hurtarte started his professional career at his hometown club Antigua GFC and has played for Marquense and Petapa as well before joining Xinabajul in 2009.

 International career

 He made his debut for Guatemala in a June 2004 FIFA World Cup qualification match against Surinam, coming on as a late substitute for Guillermo Ramírez.
 He did not win any more caps since.